repoze/repoze.profile/README.txt

  - ``log_filename`` is the name of the file to which the accumulated profiler statistics are logged.

+ - ``cachegrind_filename`` is the optional name of the file to which the accumulated profiler statistics are logged in the KCachegrind format.

  - If ``discard_first_request`` to true (the default), then the middleware discards the statistics for the first request:  the